anandsingh16/Technical_Assessment/Technical_Assessment.md

 2.	click on the select PDF file button and upload an Non PDF file (Like Word file)
 3. Verify the toster message for invalid file

+## 3. Excel compare
+1. Write a custom function in python and call it to compare excel files using Robot framework.

 ## Task requirements

 Feel free to spend as much or as little time on the exercise as you like as long as the requirements have been met.